5 Takeaways To Put You On The Path To Win In The New Era of AI Search

 Takeaway 5: "Freshness" is a Retrieval Signal, Not Just a Ranking Factor

-In the AI era, freshness has evolved from a "bonus" ranking signal into a "retrieval signal."
-Research shows that content cited by AI is 25.7% fresher than content in standard search results.
-This is due to RAG (Retrieval-Augmented Generation).
-When a topic is new or evolving, the AI uses RAG to fetch the latest web data to fill gaps in its static training.
+Content cited by AI is 25.7% fresher than content in standard search results.
+That's not a coincidence.
+It's how RAG works.
+For new or evolving topics, AI tools fetch the latest web data to fill gaps in their static training.

-The AI search landscape is not a monolith.
-Our analysis of the top 50 mentioned domains across platforms shows that 86% of sources are unique to each specific AI.
+The AI search landscape isn't a single channel you can optimize for.
+Our analysis of the top 50 cited domains across platforms showed that 86% of sources are unique to each AI.

-ChatGPT leans heavily toward established publishers and news outlets.
+ChatGPT leans toward established publishers and news outlets.

 Perplexity favors niche, regional, and specialized blogs.